1. ENTERTAINMENT ALLOWANCE

 Each FYSE has a course enrichment budget of $250.
 In addition, the program provides $100 for social interactions with seminar students.
 Requests for reimbursements should be submitted to the director or coordinator of the first-year seminar program.

 2. PROGRAM ENRICHMENT FUNDS

 Funds are budgeted each year earmarked for lectures, co-curricular programs specific to your department, and student research expenses.
-The dean of the faculty (DoF) administers the budget.
+The dean of curriculum administers the budget.
 All expenses (honoraria, travel, entertainment, etc.) must come from this assignment.
-Vouchers, signed by the department chair, must be submitted to the DoF prior to payment by the Accounts Payable Office.
+Vouchers, signed by the department chair, may be submitted directly to the Accounts Payable Office.

 3. STUDENT ASSISTANTS

-Undergraduates assisting in such academic work as correcting and reading papers and assisting in laboratories must first be approved by the chair of the department, who may consult with the dean of the faculty in these matters.
+Undergraduates assisting in such academic work as correcting and reading papers and assisting in laboratories must first be approved by the chair of the department, who may consult with the VPAA/DOF in these matters.

 4. COMMENCEMENT AND CONVOCATION

 On Convocation and Commencement days all members of the faculty are invited and encouraged to participate in the academic ceremonies.
 Those faculty members not owning caps and gowns for the academic procession may rent them through the College Store.
 The College will pay the rental fees for caps, gowns, and hoods for untenured faculty.
 Orders should be given at least six weeks in advance of Commencement weekend.
 Academic regalia may be purchased by the faculty through the College Store; a payroll deduction loan program is available to do so.
 The College will purchase academic regalia for newly tenured faculty if they do not yet own regalia.